anirudhacharya/ps-lite/docs/overview.md

   t++;
 }
 ```
-where the function `received` returns if received gradient from any worker
+where the function `received` returns if it received a gradient from any worker
 node, and `eta` returns the learning rate at time *t*.

-While for a worker, each time it dose four things
+While for a worker, each time it does four things

 ```c++
 Read(&X, &Y);  // read a minibatch X and Y